lonebots/robot-operating-system-notes/ros2-for-beginners/notes/Nodes.md

 using the remap functionality the same node can be run with different name.

 **Note:** What happens when we run the same node with the same name multiple times?
-This won't show any error during the run time but it can create many **unintentional** error when the application grows or the nodes try to communicated with each other.
-We can use the `ros2 node list` command to see the warning when we try to run the same node multiple times with the same **node name** to duplicate some behaviours.
+This won't show any error during the run time but it can create many **unintentional** error when the application grows or the nodes try to communicate with each other.
+We can use the `ros2 node list` command to see the warning when we try to run the same node multiple times with the same **node_name** to duplicate some behaviours.